Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Research Method

 \subsection{Combining Outputs of Tools and LLMs}

 We propose a combined strategy in Step 8 of Figure~\ref{fig:ultimate_dataset_v2}, using a voting mechanism that takes as input the scores from the tools and LLMs used in this study.
-More precisely, this voting strategy~\cite{mining2006data} combines the outputs of each code smell from two static analysis tools and four LLMs (6 votes).
+More precisely, this voting strategy combines the outputs of each code smell from two static analysis tools and four LLMs (6 votes)~\citep{mining2006data}.
 We should note that, although we rely on the outputs of four static analysis tools, only two of them were used for each smell, as detailed in Section~\ref{sec:background:original-dataset}.
 A code smell was predicted if it received at least three votes for that smell.
 We chose this number after empirically evaluating the results with different values and observing a higher correlation between the ground truth and the combined predictions.
 All votes carry equal weight, ensuring that both tools and LLMs have the same influence on the final decision regarding a smell candidate.

-Table~\ref{tab:ground-truth} summarizes the sample of code smell candidates from the used dataset (2nd column), the identified true positives in the ground truth (3rd column), and the detected ones by the proposed strategy (last column).
-Our results reveal an imbalance in the number of code smells, consistent with previous studies~\cite{madeyski2020mlcq,fernandes2016review, paiva2017evaluation,fokaefs2011jdeodorant}.
+Table~\ref{tab:ground-truth} summarizes the sample of code smell candidates from the used dataset (``Sample''), the identified true positives in the ground truth (``Ground Truth''), and the detected ones by the proposed strategy (``Combined Strategy'').
+Our results reveal an imbalance in the number of code smells, consistent with previous studies~\citep{fernandes2016review,fokaefs2011jdeodorant,madeyski2020mlcq}.
 Notably, combined predictions generally flag more code smells than human evaluators.
 For instance, in six out of the nine smells, the number of instances detected in the combined predictions exceeds the manually annotated ground truth.
 However, easily detectable code smells, such as \textit{Long Method} and \textit{Large Class}, are commonly present in both the ground truth and the combined results.
 In contrast, more complex smells, such as \textit{Refused Bequest} and \textit{Shotgun Surgery}, are less represented.
 This distribution highlights the persistent challenges of reliably detecting certain types of code smells, whether evaluated by humans or automated strategies.